Named Finitely Presented Groups#

 INPUT:

-• n – positive integer, 2 or greater, determining the order of the group (\(4n\)).
+• n – positive integer, 2 or greater, determining the order of the group (\(4n\))

-The dicyclic group of order \(4n\) is defined by the presentation
+OUTPUT: the dicyclic group of order \(4n\) is defined by the presentation

 \[\langle a, x \mid a^{2n}=1, x^{2}=a^{n}, x^{-1}ax=a^{-1} \rangle\]